smartcontractkit/crec-sdk/services/channels/README.md

 Deletes a channel.
 Once deleted, the channel and its associated resources will no longer be accessible.

+**Async Support:** This operation can be either synchronous (204 No Content) or asynchronous (202 Accepted) depending on the backend state and resources involved.

 **Input Parameters:**

 - `channelID`: The UUID of the channel to delete